-Our Compensation and Corporate Governance Committee (the "Compensation Committee") has implemented a compensation program that links pay with performance, aligns executive objectives and incentives with our stockholders' interests, and promotes operating efficiency.
+Our Compensation Committee has implemented a compensation program that links pay with performance, aligns executive objectives and incentives with our stockholders' interests, and promotes operating efficiency.
 In addition, we believe our compensation program is competitive given AGNC's size, scale, business, and management structure, promotes retention of our employees, and is well governed and transparent.
 All AGNC employees, including our named executive officers ("NEOs"), receive a combination of base salary, short-term incentives in the form of an annual cash bonus opportunity, and long-term incentives ("LTI") in the form of restricted stock units ("RSUs").
 The long-term equity incentives awarded to our NEOs and other senior-level employees consist of a combination of performance-based RSUs and time-based RSUs.

 As part of its ongoing evaluation of our compensation practices and in response to feedback we heard from stockholders during our prior outreach efforts, the Compensation Committee has made a number of meaningful changes to our compensation program and the corporate scorecard ("Corporate Scorecard") used to evaluate performance since the compensation program was first implemented in 2016.
-Those changes included increasing the portion of our NEOs' total compensation allocated to long-term equity awards, simplifying the annual Corporate Scorecard to increase reliance on financial performance and better align to our strategic objectives, and improving disclosure to provide greater context for our compensation programs.
-We have also taken steps that reduce the pay disparity between our CEO and other NEOs.
-Each of our NEOs now receive at least 40% of their target compensation in the form of LTI awards, and at least 50% and up to 67% of the target value of our NEOs' annual LTI awards vest based on performance over a three-year period.
+Those changes included ensuring that a substantial portion of our NEOs' total target compensation is allocated to long-term equity, simplifying the annual Corporate Scorecard to increase reliance on financial performance and better align to our strategic objectives, and improving disclosure to provide greater context for our compensation programs.
+In 2022, each of our NEOs received at least 40% of their target compensation in the form of LTI awards, and 67% of the target value of our NEOs' annual LTI awards granted in 2022 vest based on company performance over a three-year period.